quaderno/quaderno-developers/source/includes/_quaderno_js.md

 `country`          | ISO 3166-1 alpha-2.
 `businessNumber`   | A valid business number.
 Supported values are: EU VAT numbers, ABN, and NZBN.

 This method returns a `Promise` which resolves with a `result` object.
-This object has either:
+This object has the following reference:

-- **result.gateway**: a `gateway` object with general info about the chosen payment processor.
 - **result.product**: a `product` object.

 If there's any issue, this method returns a `Promise` which rejects with an `error` object.
 This object has either: